jpw1991/chebs-necromancy/ChebsNecromancy/Package/README.md

 ## Known Incompatibilities

 - Soft incompatibility with [slope combat fix](https://github.com/jpw1991/chebs-necromancy/issues/180) because it can mess up worker minion aiming.
 Not a big deal - especially if you never use miners/woodcutters.
+As an alternative, you may consider (Slope Combat Assistance)[https://valheim.thunderstore.io/package/Digitalroot/Digitalroots_Slope_Combat_Assistance/] because it only affects the player.
 - Soft incompatibility with [Ward is Love](https://github.com/jpw1991/chebs-necromancy/issues/177) because it will identify workers as enemies and yeet them.
+As an alternative, you may consider using [Better Wards](https://valheim.thunderstore.io/package/Azumatt/BetterWards/).
 - Soft incompatibility with [Item Drawers Mod](https://github.com/jpw1991/chebs-necromancy/issues/147) because the Neckro Gatherers try to pick the items out of the drawers.

 ## Future Ideas